cheezitzrice/CS002---Lab-8/README.md

   1. The program will read the inputs.
 The size will dictate the maximum size of the whatever shape is selected.
 The shape will dictate what shape will be outputted.
-  2. Could make individual "line" drawing functions to draw out the shapes.
+  2. Could make the individual shapes be their own separate modules.
   3. Pseudocode:
-     if (equal to shape)
-           if (size)
+     if shape
-               line-drawing function
+        for condition1; condition2 < condition2; ++condition1
+            for condition3; condition3 < condition1; ++condition3
+                cout star or space

   OUTPUT:
   1. The output will be the selected shape with size appropriate to size.
   2. It will just output the * in a shape requested.